-The overall population of Trim Town has increased steadily between the period 2002 and 2011.
-The most recent census information indicates that the current population of the town & environs is 8,268 persons which is an increase of 24.2% since the 2006 census results.
-As can be seen in the following table, there are two trends occurring in Trim Town & Environs over the most recent census periods with the urban town boundary population only marginally increasing while the environs area population has significantly increased in size.
+The overall population of Trim Town has increased steadily between the period 2011 and 2016.
+The most recent census information indicates that the current population of the town & environs is 9,194 persons which is an increase of 11.2% since the 2011 census results.
+As can be seen in table below there has been a steady increase in population between 2011 and 2016.